ahmetkgunay/NetworkLayer/README.md

 ## License

-AKGPushAnimator is available under the MIT license.
+NetworkLayer is available under the MIT license.
 See the LICENSE file for more info.